Best electric mopeds 2021

-Artisan – from £2,695
+Artisan – from £2,636

 Claimed range is just 25 miles, but the good news is that the battery lifts out for indoor charging and a second battery (£500 extra) slots in beside it to extend the range.
 Two and three-year battery warranties are becoming the norm, so the Artisan's 12-month cover is a bit thin.
-But then, it is the budget option.
+But then, it is still the budget option.

 Note: We've used 'moped' here as the generic term, as 'scooter' can be confused with stand-up scooters.
 Legally, 'mopeds' refer only to the smallest machines, limited to 28mph